Sugar Prices Fall as Brazil Increases Sugar Production

-Sugar prices on Friday settled lower due to ramped-up sugar production in Brazil's Center-South, the country's largest sugar-producing region.
-Unica reported Friday that sugar output in Brazil's Center-South region during the first half of October rose +8% y/y to 2.443 MMT.
+Sugar prices today are seeing continued weakness due to ramped-up sugar production in Brazil's Center-South, the country's largest sugar-producing region.
+Unica reported last Friday that sugar output in Brazil's Center-South region during the first half of October rose +8% y/y to 2.443 MMT.
 Also, cumulative 2024/25 Center-South sugar output through the first half of October rose +1.9% to 35.591 MMT.

-Forecasts for abundant rain in Brazil's Center-South over the next week may alleviate drought concerns and are bearish for sugar prices.
-Meteorologist Climatempo said that more significant rains are expected in Brazil's Center-South over the next week, keeping temperatures milder and improving soil moisture levels.
+Forecasts for rain in Brazil's Center-South this week may alleviate drought concerns and are bearish for sugar prices.
+Meteorologist Climatempo forecasted rain for this week in Brazil's Center-South, which would keep temperatures milder and improve soil moisture levels.

 Optimism that above-average monsoon rains in India will lead to a bumper sugar crop is bearish for sugar prices.
 The Indian Meteorological Department reported that India received 934.8 mm of rain during the current monsoon season as of September 30, the most in four years and 7.6% more than the comparable long-term average of 868.6 mm.
 India's monsoon season runs from June through September.